imagineeeinc/dot/README.md

 To install see the folders in the root of the repo and run `stow --adopt <application>`, passing the correct folder name into the `<application>` to install to the `$HOME` folder.
+The `base` folder has basic config like compiler things.

 e.g.:
 ```bash